Four Money Moves Every Woman Should Make for Financial Independence

 Sometimes, though, it’s about more than money.
 If you’re a younger worker who’d prefer professional development opportunities or a mom who needs a flexible schedule, you can negotiate benefits, too.

-Benefits are more than just add-ons and fun perks — they account for 33.1% of an employee’s total compensation, according to the Bureau of Labor Statistics.
+Benefits are more than just add-ons and fun perks — they account for more than 30% of an employee’s total compensation, according to the Bureau of Labor Statistics.

 Negotiating benefits includes a lot of the same tactics that are required for salary, so go in armed with facts.
 That’s what this woman did when she negotiated for nine additional vacation days, plus her birthday off, plus work-from-home flexibility.